kytos/python-openflow/CONTRIBUTE.md

 * Create your patch, **including appropriate test cases**;
 * Follow our [Coding Rules](#rules);
-* Run the full Kytos test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass;
+* Run the full Kytos test suite, and ensure that all tests pass;
 * Commit your changes using a very good descriptive commit message;

      ```shell